-In the opinion of Edwards Angell Palmer & Dodge LLP, Bond Counsel, based upon an analysis of existing law and assuming, among other matters, compliance with certain covenants, interest on the 2010 Series A Bonds is excluded from gross income for federal income tax purposes under the Internal Revenue Code of 1986.
-Interest on the 2010 Series A Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes and is not included in adjusted current earnings when calculating corporate alternative minimum taxable income.
-Interest on the 2010 Series B Bonds is included in the gross income of the owners thereof for federal income tax purposes.
-Under existing law, interest on the 2010 Bonds is exempt from State of New Hampshire personal income tax on interest and dividends.
-Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the accrual or receipt of interest on, the 2010 Bonds.
-See Tax Matters.
+In the opinion of Edwards Wildman Palmer LLP, Bond Counsel, based upon an analysis of existing law and assuming, among other matters, compliance with certain covenants, interest on the 2012 Bonds is excluded from gross income for federal income tax purposes under the Internal Revenue Code of 1986.
+Interest on the 2012 Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
+Under existing law, interest on the 2012 Bonds is exempt from State of New Hampshire personal income tax on interest and dividends.
+Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the accrual or receipt of interest on, the 2012 Bonds.
+See Tax Exemption herein.

-\$77,170,000 STATE OF NEW HAMPSHIRE FEDERAL HIGHWAY GRANT ANTICIPATION BONDS and
+\$98,250,000 STATE OF NEW HAMPSHIRE FEDERAL HIGHWAY GRANT ANTICIPATION BONDS 2012 SERIES